HL7NZ/nzf/input/pagecontent/howtouse.md

 > [base]/Medication

-(where base is the location of the server you are accessing)
+(where base is the location of the server you are accessing).

 We use a standard FHIR server to host our API and resources therefore all the standard read and search operations are available.
 See [here](http://hl7.org/fhir/R4B/search.html) for more details.